 Unfortunately, a small fraction of recycled organelles and proteins are impervious to breakdown.
 The leftover residue becomes oxidized in the presence of iron and this forms lipofuscin.
 It is a marker of “wear-and-tear” on the cell and is extremely difficult to get rid of.
 Over the years, as lipofuscin accumulates in the lysosomes, it begins to impede the very process of autophagy.
 Lipofuscin tends to accumulate in the cells of our most vital tissues and organs, including the brain, heart, liver, kidneys, retina, and muscles and leads to their deterioration.

 To reduce the presence and slow the accumulation of autophagy-inhibiting lipofuscin, we use acetyl-L-carnitine, N-acetylcysteine, molecular hydrogen, centrophenoxine, creatine, zinc, oxidative therapy, and blood donations to lower elevated ferritin (iron).
-To stimulate autophagy, we use carbohydrate restriction, intermittent fasting, strength training (with proper scheduling), and powerful natural autophagy inducers, including hydroxycitrate, nicotinamide, resveratrol, curcumin, epigallocatechin gallate, lithium orotate, and C8 caprylic acid.
+To stimulate autophagy, we use carbohydrate restriction, intermittent fasting, strength training (with proper scheduling), and powerful natural autophagy inducers, including hydroxycitrate, resveratrol, curcumin, epigallocatechin gallate, lithium orotate, and C8 caprylic acid.
 With active autophagy restored, we can increase resistance to disease and prolong lifespan.

 By reducing chronic oxidative stress and stimulating autophagy, a cascade of beneficial cellular events is set into motion.
 This will trigger the very genes, cell-signaling molecules, and growth factors that can repair, rejuvenate, and replace aging brain, muscle, and immune-system cells.
 Some of these growth factors include brain-derived neurotrophic factor (BDNF) and muscle regulatory factors (MRFs).
 BDNF protects existing neurons (brain cells) and induces dormant stem cells in the brain to become new neurons; stimulates new synaptic connections and enhances neuroplasticity, and improves cognitive function.
 MRFs signal satellite cells in the muscle to convert into new muscle cells.

 If you’re ready to live a longer and healthier life, the first step is comprehensive bloodwork.
 The second step is completing a medical history form and biological age calculator.
-The third step is having all your vital signs measured, including blood pressure, resting heart rate, heart rate variability, body temperature, body mass index, waist-to-height ratio, respiratory rate, oxygen saturation, lung vital capacity, and grip strength.
+The third step is having all your vital signs measured, including blood pressure, resting heart rate, heart rate variability, ankle-brachial index, body temperature, body mass index, waist-to-height ratio, respiratory rate, oxygen saturation, lung vital capacity, and grip strength.
 Together, all this information reveals your true state of health.
 For many, this important information provides a much-needed “wake-up call.”

 The fourth and final step is sitting down with the right kind of doctor who can properly analyze this information and outline a plan to prevent and reverse disease, and maximize your health and longevity.
 This plan should not only be tailored to your distinct metabolism, hormone profile, genetics, personal and family history, lifestyle, and environment, it should also trigger your Adaptive Cell Stress Response Pathways.